QPanda3

 Prelude

-As of the latest version, QPanda3 supports the use of qpanda2-style and qiskit-style parameter forms or PauliOperator objects to directly construct objects of the Hamiltonian class.
+As of the latest version, pyqpanda3 supports the use of qpanda2-style and qiskit-style parameter forms or PauliOperator objects to directly construct objects of the Hamiltonian class.
 Objects of the Hamiltonian class support addition, subtraction, scalar multiplication, multiplication, and tensor products, as well as mixed operations.
 They also support displaying the main information of the object by omitting the "I" or omitting the string of qubit indexes.

 New Features

-The Hamiltonian supports the direct construction of the Hamiltonian using the parameters of the constructed PauliOperator
+The Hamiltonian supports the direct construction of the Hamiltonian using the parameters of the constructed PauliOperator.
+When constructing the Hamiltonian, it is no longer necessary to first construct the Pauli operator and then construct the Hamiltonian

 H2 = Hamiltonian({"Z0 I1": 1})